simplysuvi/simplysuvi/README.md

 <h2>About Me</h2>

-<p>I’ve always been drawn to the way things work beneath the surface—how data can reveal patterns, stories, and sometimes even truths we didn’t know we were looking for.
+<p>I’ve always been drawn to the way things work beneath the surface - how data can reveal patterns, stories, and sometimes even truths we didn’t know we were looking for.
 What started as curiosity turned into a purpose: building intelligent systems that don’t just process information, but make a real difference in how people interact with the world around them.

 My work lives at the intersection of logic and creativity.
 I care deeply about technical precision, but also about the why behind it all.
 For me, solving a problem isn't just about writing the perfect line of code—it's about understanding the people, the context, and the impact.